Web-Hulk/react-ts-django-tournament-bracket-generator/README.md

 - **Tournament Promotion**: Consider adding features to help users promote their tournaments, such as social media integration or promotional materials.
 - **Match Scheduling**: Depending on the type of tournament, you might need to implement a feature for scheduling matches.
 This could include date, time, and location details for each match.
 - **Notifications**: Consider implementing a notification system to keep users informed about upcoming matches, tournament results, and other important updates.
+- **Link or QR Code to registration page**: When the owner of the tournament start registration, they should be able to send a link or QR code in a promotional post, and users can fill in the form.
+- **Blog** - Consider to implement something like blog posts on the main page of the tournament